-In the fall students read Just Mercy: A True Story of the Fight for Justice (Adapted for Young Adults) by Bryan Stevenson providing the class with discussion topics as we begin the year with our civics unit.
+Over the summer, students read Just Mercy: A True Story of the Fight for Justice (Adapted for Young Adults) by Bryan Stevenson, which provided the class with discussion topics as we begin the year with our civics unit.

 The topic of divisiveness is explored during the fall in a unit on the U.S. Constitution as we begin by looking at the debates of the Constitutional Convention.
 The unit continues with a comprehensive look at the structure and philosophy of the articles and amendments.
 The class also focuses heavily on the current political landscape, drawing connections between current events and the Constitution.
-Students are assessed on their understanding through a video-creation assignment, quiz on the amendments, and a test on the entire unit.
-The fall term concludes with a lesson on the writing process as students choose a U.S. Supreme Court decision and compose a five-page paper.
+Students are assessed on their understanding through various methods.
+The fall term concludes with a lesson on the research and writing process, as students choose a U.S. Supreme Court decision and compose a five-page paper.
 The process includes identifying a developmentally appropriate topic, locating and evaluating print and online sources, using NoodleTools software to accumulate and record supporting material and create a bibliography, developing a thesis, writing the paper, and working with others during the editing and revising period.

 The winter term delves into the American Civil War.
 In addition to the textbook, the material for the unit consists of sections from the historical novel Killer Angels, the film Glory, primary resources (both online and from a handwritten letter), and historical maps from the time period.
 We examine each of these resources, paying close attention to their usefulness and limitations in our study of the Civil War.
-The unit test assesses both the students' knowledge of the material and their capability of extracting information from a few of the sources.
-The following unit on Reconstruction incorporates the process of writing an in-class essay.
+The Civil War unit concludes with the process of writing an in-class essay.
+The winter term concludes with a close examination of Reconstruction and several events in the physical and ideological growth of the United States.